-FinTech is a broad term that encompasses many financial intermediary steps, including payment systems such as Bitcoin/blockchain and asset-creation technology such as marketplace lending or crowdfunding.
+FinTech is a broad term that encompasses many financial intermediary services including payment systems such as Venmo/Zelle, blockchain and other asset-creation technology such as marketplace lending or crowdfunding, financial advice in consumption or investment, and even digital currencies such as Bitcoin or the digital-yuan.
 Our study focuses on what is now known as marketplace lending, which began in the United Kingdom and spread to the United States with the creation of the first lending platforms in 2006.
 At the onset, platforms connected individual borrowers with retail investors.
 This led the industry to be known as peer-to-peer (P2P) lending.
 A peer-to-peer structure was maintained until 2012-2013 when the major U.S. platforms, LendingClub and Prosper, began to adopt additional features to attract more institutional investor capital.
 For example, both platforms opened a second funding market dedicated to institutional investors in early 2013.
-With the inclusion of institutional investors, who now provide a large portion of the capital, the process was renamed marketplace lending by most industry participants.
+With the inclusion of institutional investors, who now provide a large portion of the capital, the process was renamed marketplace lending by most industry participants.10

 We present an overview of the current marketplace lending process in Figure 1.
-As shown there, marketplace lending platforms offer individual borrowers the ability to apply for credit online.
+As shown there, marketplace lending platforms offer individual borrowers the opportunity to apply for credit online.
 Borrowers provide basic information on income, location, and their Social Security number so that the platform can pull their credit profile from one of the major credit bureaus.
 The platforms screen credit applications using this hard information (Figure 1 (1)) without incorporating soft information that could be obtained through conversations a loan officer has with a borrower.
 After passing the initial credit screening, the borrower's loan request is allocated to either the institutional or retail markets for funding by investors.
-This allocation decision is our main variable of interest.
+Examining the fairness of this allocation decision is one of the main contributions of this study.